-People with Hurler syndrome do not make an enzyme called lysosomal alpha-L-iduronidase.
+People with MPS I do not make an enzyme called lysosomal alpha-L-iduronidase.
 This enzyme helps break down long chains of sugar molecules called glycosaminoglycans .
 These molecules are found throughout the body, often in mucus and in fluid around the joints.

-Enzyme replacement therapy for Hurler syndrome adds a working form of the missing enzyme to the body.
+Enzyme replacement therapy may be recommended.
 The medicine, called laronidase (Aldurazyme), is given through a vein (IV, intravenously).
-Talk to your health care provider for more information.
+It replaces the missing enzyme.
+Talk to your child's provider for more information.

-Bone marrow transplant has been used in several people with this condition.
+Bone marrow transplant has been tried.
 The treatment has had mixed results.